 Category: RFP response software

 RFP360 incorporates knowledge management, content collaboration, RFP project management, time tracking, reporting and RFP automation in one platform.
-With simple pricing that includes unlimited storage, unlimited users and unlimited projects, it’s a great value and one of the best RFP response tools available.
+With simple pricing that includes unlimited storage, unlimited users and unlimited projects, it’s a great value and the best RFP tool available.

 Every good proposal tells a story.
 The content in each of your proposals should be engaging, cohesive and compelling.
 It should clearly and professionally express why your business is exactly the solution the buyer is looking for.
 When it comes to accomplishing this, there are two main challenges for proposal managers.